h3nnn4n/rubiks-cube-haskell/README.md

-# rubiks-cube-haskell
-My attempt into modeling and solving (I hope) the Rubik's Cube using haskell
+# Rubiks Cube with Haskell

+This my attempt of modeling the Rubik's Cube using haskell.
+Solving it is a secondary objective, and I hope that I can be able to solve it optimally.

+The main purpose of this is to improve both my haskell and Rubik's cube knowledge.